Arkoprabho/Arkoprabho/Readme.md

 </p>

 Hi, I am Arkoprabho Chakraborti (aka Arko).
-I am a DevOps engineer currently enjoying the projects and challenges at [Technogise](https://www.technogise.com/).
-Solving problems around computers, infrastructure is at my core.
+I am a Platform Engineer, with a firm belief in philosophies of DevOps, automation and enabling builders to be creators Solving problems around infrastructure, platform and software are core to me.

 Languages and Tools I've worked with: